danielaparker/jsoncons/README.md

 _"this software is great and the ability to have an xpath like facility is so useful"_

-_" I think this is the closest cpp can get from languages with reflection behavior for serialization/deserialization"_
+_"I think this is the closest
+cpp can get from languages with reflection behavior for serialization/deserialization"_

 _"really good"_ _"awesome project"_ _"very solid and very dependable"_ _"amazing work"_ _"Your repo rocks!!!!!"_